-Between October and December of 2022, NetSPI performed remediation testing of Microsoft's Dynamics 365 Business Central application to verify that the issues identified in the web application penetration test conducted between July and September of 2022 had been fixed.
+On January 9, 2025, NetSPI performed remediation testing of Microsoft Corporation's Dynamics 365 Business Central application to verify that the issues identified in the web application penetration test conducted between September 16, 2024 and September 27, 2024 had been fixed.
 The original test as well as this remediation test was performed by NetSPI on Dynamics 365 Business Central application to identify vulnerabilities, determine the level of risk they present to Microsoft, and provide actionable recommendations to reduce this risk.
 NetSPI compiled this report to provide Microsoft with detailed information on each vulnerability discovered within the Dynamics 365 Business Central application, including potential business impacts, specific remediation instructions, and current remediation status.